Severson-Group/eMach/docs/source/code.rst

 (per described in the ``Analyzer_Documentation`` section).
 All inputs of the problem class should be listed as `arguments`, which should at the very least contain the defined problem.
 The outputs of the problem class should also be commented out in the code and described as `returns`.

-Machine Code
+Machine Designs Code
 ++++++++++++++++++++++++++++++++++++++++++++

-The code required for each machine within the ``eMach`` repository must be structured to analyze any set of ``user_inputs`` to produce an accurate usable machine object.
-The code structure of each machine should contain each of the following code files:
+The code required for each machine design within the ``eMach`` repository must be structured to analyze any set of ``user_inputs`` to produce an accurate usable machine object.
+The code structure of each machine design should contain each of the following code files:

 1. Machine
 2. Machine Operating Point